kabk/go-theses-17-manus-nijhoff/writings/chapter-self.md

 What's up guys, it's Optimo, and today we're going to talk about self-optimization!

-Soylent
+###Soylent

 REN:
-Have any of you tried Soylent?
+Hey, I was talking to my friend who eats this stuff called Soylent.
+Have any of you tried it?

 GON:
 Soylent, the powder that replaces food!
-Not for me, I'll stick to real food, thanks.
+Not a big fan.
+Also it's not available in the Netherlands for now.
+I'll stick to my mom's boerenkool for now.

 OPT:
-Yeah, I'm using it.
-Alright, bear with me.
+Yeah, I'm using it sometimes.

-Soylent is a “regular food’ replacement.
+Soylent replaces ‘regular food’.
 It comes in a powder to be mixed up with water and contains all of the nutrients a human body needs.
-If you are in a rush, or you are uninspired to cook, this stuff helps.
-It's also a more sustainable solution for the environment.
-The process of production takes calories from a very common algae culture, which can be grown efficiently.
+If I am in a rush or uninspired to cook, this stuff helps.

 REN:
+So, I hear it's also a sustainable solution for the future of food.
 My first reaction was that if everyone would eat this food, the entire planet could be very well off.
-It's an efficient solution to food, but only when lots of people take it.

 GON:
 What is the secret of Soylent Green? 😈 [^people]

 OPT:
-Good one.
+Good one, GON.
 The Soylent Green movie is actually based on a sci-fi novel from 1966 called _Make Room!
 Make Room!_[^room].
 That book introduced a version of NYC in which overpopulation caused people to resort to Soylent (soy and lentil) and water on ration.
 The Soylent Green film took it one step further..

-All jokes aside though, I know it plays into the sentiment of science fiction.
+All jokes aside though.
+I know it plays into the sentiment of science fiction.
 But science is also what makes this stuff possible.
-Rob Reinhardt, the man behind Soylent, has a vision of a world after food.
+Rob Rhinehart – the guy behind Soylent – has a vision of what he calls a world after food.
 He wants to make it independent from agriculture, eventually.
-When agriculture doesn't scale with human needs, which he says it will, this could be the thing to replace it.
+When agriculture doesn't scale with human needs, which he says will happen, this could be the thing to replace it.
 So it's not just convenient, it's also a step towards a solution for future food problems.
-According to a report called How To Feed The World 2050, the world will have 9.1 billion citizens that need food.
+According to a report called _How To Feed The World 2050_, the world will have 9.1 billion citizens that need food.
 We're going to need to improve things and optimize things and a lot of that comes from science and technology.
+Soylent is made on the formula of nutritional value per dollar and it is very cost-effective.

+GON:
+Wow.
+You make it sound like this food will solve all the world's problems.
+What about the pleasure of eating?
+Won't you lose that?
+I've heard Soylent is kind of tasteless.
+I think this only works if you care purely about the nutritional values and not societal values, like enjoying a dinner together.
+The DIY site is quite striking.
+If I wouldn't know better I would have missed the fact that it was about food..

+OPT:
+Yeah, that's true.
+I think the user base see food as a resource or a fuel instead of an experience.
+And that's totally fine.
+I think you shouldn't see it as a replacement for food, but rather an addition to your regular diet.
+Like Rob Rhinehart said, Soylent takes care of my needs through the week and I can eat well on the weekends.
+There hasn't been such a complete food alternative in the past and now it's also open to development for people that are using it themselves.

+REN:
+In general I think they're on to something.
+Food habits have been changing for always.
+Why wouldn't we cheer this on?
+If the alternative is more of McD's, this is a step in the right direction.
+I love how the technology fuses here with real-life.

+The people behind Soylent are using their experiences as computer engineers and scientists to optimize food.
+In their view, everything is made of parts, everything can be broken down.
+So they looked just at what chemicals a human body needs and put that into one airtight solution.

+What I'm really curious to see is where the DIY community[^diy] takes it from here.
+They seem to have recognized that what one company (Soylent) can do, they can do too, but more optimized to their own needs.

+GON:
+This is like the first last step into alien territory.
+Every aspect of life is built to human needs, and soylent stands for this total solution, which claims to have the answer for all.
+It's synthetic food, right?
+That's pretty nihilistic.

+OPT:
+Well, that's the great thing about it!
+They claim synthetic is better than natural.
+Synthetic food means it can be optimized for _humans_.
+In that perspective it really is better food.

+REN:
+You're absolutely right.
+Looking at the production process, they are handling the environment pretty consciously.

+GON:
+I just want to stress that the rituals around food are getting lost from ordering in and using these super individualistic rations.
+There's one missing ingredient in Soylent if you ask me and that's love. ❤️ Really!
+It's more key to food than salt.
+I mean, would you serve this food to your friends?

+##Deliveroo

 Soylent 2.0: Use Less, Do More

-Rob Reinhardt

-Free Your Body

-Oakland

-His goal is to make it independent of agriculture.

-Tendency to say design is better than nature, or synthetic is better than nature.

-Take this to take care of your needs and then eat well on the weekends.

 Total food replacements were on the market for years, bigger innovation might be the marketing.